Frequently Asked Questions

 - What are the prizes?

-- How many software packages are available for each school?
+- How many software packages are available for each school/organization?

 - Will I receive any instructions on how to use the software?

-What is financial cost to schools to participate?
+What is financial cost to organizations to participate?

-There are basically three sources of expense.
-Schools needing financial assistance should contact the Regional Coordinator.
+There are basically three sources of expense. organizations needing financial assistance should contact the Regional Coordinator.

 - The registration fee is $25.

 - There is cost associated with building the model and developing the presentation.
-Teams are limited to $100 (cash or in-kind) for the two phases.
-Schools may solicit support from local community organizations.
+Teams are limited to $100 (cash or in-kind) for the two phases. organizations may solicit support from local community organizations.

-- For the national competition, the National Engineers Week Committee will provide airfare and lodging for the winning team of the regional competition.
+- For the national competition, the DiscoverE Committee will provide airfare and lodging for the winning team of the regional competition.
 Team members will be responsible for all additional expenses: ground transportation, meals, etc.

 How does it work for home schools?